brunomassaini/tools/newrelic/README.md

 `NEW_RELIC_API_KEY` - NewRelic API Key (not license key) `NEW_RELIC_API_NAME` - Check https://api.newrelic.com/
 `SLACK_HOOK` - Slack webhook to which notifications will be sent

+### Info
+Script will keep a json file with the policy that was uploaded to NewRelic with date as name prefix